 - Vitamin D helps calcium absorption, but make sure you are getting the calcium from diet or supplements.

-- Deficiency of magnesium can inhibit vitamin D function, make sure you get that too!
+- Deficiency of magnesium can inhibit vitamin D function, so make sure you get that too!

 - Eat proteins and fats